vickiticki/net-iteration/README.md

 5. Install the dependencies: `dotnet restore`
 6. Open in your editor: `code .`
 7. Start the test runner: `dotnet watch test`
 8. Open `Iterations.cs` and work on functions until tests pass.
+Once you are done with a test, to move to the next one, remove `(Skip = "Remove to run test")` from the `Fact` attribute.
 9. Commit and push your work to GitHub.
 10. Turn in the URL to your GitHub repo.